thomux/ticketstats/README.md

-# TicketStats
+# JiraTicketStats

-TicketStats is small tool to evaluate Jira tickets.
+JiraTicketStats is small tool to evaluate Jira tickets.

 ## Usage